-The Company provides membership services through its employer groups and strategic partners as well as directly to end-users through its website.
+The Company provides membership services through its employer groups and strategic partners as well as directly to endusers through its website.
 Membership services consist of multiple, bundled identity and privacy product offerings and provide members with ongoing identity protection services.
 For membership services, revenue is recognized ratably over the service period.
 Performance periods are generally one year.
 Payments from employer groups and strategic partners are generally collected monthly.
 Payments from end-users are collected up front.

 Provisions for estimated losses on uncompleted contracts are made in the period in which such losses are determined.
-No losses on uncompleted contracts were recognized for the three and six months ended June 30, 2022.
+No losses on uncompleted contracts were recognized for the period July 1, 2022, to August 3, 2022, and the period January 1, 2022, to August 3, 2022.